Root, New York

 Root is a town in Montgomery County, New York, United States.
-The population was 1,715 at the 2010 census.
+The population was 2,013 at the 2020 census, up from 1,715 in 2010.
 The town was named for Erastus Root, a legislator in the early Federal period.

-The Town of Root is in the south-central part of the county and is southwest of Amsterdam.

-The Erie Canal passes the northern part of Root.

 History

-The Town of Root was part of a patent of 25000 acres granted in 1737 to William Corry, George Clark, and others.
+The town of Root was part of a patent of 25000 acres granted in 1737 to William Corry, George Clark, and others.
 The first British settler located near Currytown (named for William Corry) before the American Revolution, but this area was very much the frontier.
 During the Revolution, the small colonial community was raided and burned by Iroquois allies of the British commanded by Captain John Doxtader.

-Root was once part of the original "Town of Mohawk."
-It was created in 1823 from part of the Town of Charleston.
+Root, once part of the original "Town of Mohawk", was created in 1823 from part of the town of Charleston.
 After the Revolutionary War, this area received many land-hungry migrants from New England.
 For decades, its culture largely was a continuation of that brought by the Yankee settlers.